hgschmie/pgpsigner/README.md

 =======

-If you have questions, patches or anything else concerning the PGPSigner application, please contact me at <henning@schmiedehausen.org>
+If you have questions, patches or anything else concerning the PGPSigner application, please contact me through the github issue tracker.

 If this program spawns enough interest, I might set up a mailing list for it.